ThaDafinser/SpeedLoader/README.md

   - very fast!

 ### Ideas
-- a self learning solution
+- autoload the autoloader automatically: https://getcomposer.org/doc/04-schema.md#files
+- combine best practices from the different techniques
+- easy switch between development/production mode
 - autodetect enviroment based best solution
   - what caches are available?
-  - dynamic start / end point for class collection
+APC(u), zend memory, ... (fallback always file)
-    - a generic class collection: e.g. until the end of bootstrap
+- register a class instance, which can be called to create the cached file and not wait for the end
+  - @see also dynamic start/end point
+  - good e.g. only cache the files, which are loaded on bootstrap process like in ZF2/symfony (regardless of the route/request)
-    - a class collection for a specific MVC action or URL?
+- create class groups into a file?
-    - events and/or self defined
+  - e.g the root class extends an interface, abstract class and uses different Exceptions -> combine it into one file?
 - different preload classfiles route/request based
-- combine best practices from all projects
-- easy switch between development/production mode
+  - maybe "self-learning"
 - php extension for even more performance?
-- create class groups into a file
-  - e.g the root class extends an interface, abstract class and uses different Exceptions -> combine it into one file?
-- register a class, which can be called to create the file and not wait for the end
-  - @see also dynamic start/end point

 ### Good to know
 - it depends how the classes are concated, if the __DIR__ or __FILE__ constant is converted to the absolute path
   - reflection vs just include the whole file content
 - the Composer autoloader regenerate his classname, when it updates `ComposerAutoloaderInit039f35c06ae44c024976663d60a39345`
-  - so this could be `cache validator`
+  - so this could be `cache key`
   - only include classes from vendor and not the own, so caching is not problematic

 ## First steps